 Measure the blackberry juice.
 You should have close to 3 3/4 cup.
 If you are a bit short add water to measure 3 3/4 cups.
 If you have more than 3 3/4 cup, save the extra juice for another use.

 Combine juice and pectin in a 6 to 8 quart sauce pot Stir well to combine.

 Add the butter and bring the mixture to FULL ROLLING BOIL (a boil that does not stop bubbling when stirred) on high heat, stirring frequently.

 Return to a rolling boil and boil exactly one minute, stirring constantly.
 Remove from heat and skim off any foam.

 Quickly ladle into the prepared jars to within 1/8 inch of top.
 Wipe jar rims and threads with damp cloth.
 Cover with lids lids.
 Allow the jelly to sit at room temperature for 24 hours then refrigerate (for 3-4 weeks) or freeze (for 4-5 months).

-If using the hot water bath method, begin processing right after filling the jars.
+If using the hot water bath method, begin processing right after filling the jars, using these directions.

 See Café Tips above in post for further instructions and more detailed tips.

 Recipe yields 7-8 cups.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change.